-An example of delegation of duties agreement can be found in Appendix C. MFM will continue to exercise its oversight authority to ensure that state agencies with delegated authority are effectively performing delegated duties.
+Appendix C. is the current delegation of authority agreement.
+MFM will continue to exercise its oversight authority to ensure that state agencies with delegated authority are effectively performing delegated duties.

 II.
 Utilization

 Full Utilization Required/Exceptions

 State-owned vehicles are required to be fully utilized, unless MFM grants an exception.
 By law, full utilization of state-owned vehicles is defined as 3,150 miles driven for official business per calendar quarter.
 All underutilized vehicles require a justification for continued assignment, including both agency-owned and MFM-owned vehicles.